-You can leave the Insert Index Entry dialog open while you select and insert entries.
+You can leave the Insert Index Entry and Edit Index Entry dialogs open while you select and insert or edit entries.

 Select the index that you want to add the entry to.